 The iOS platform does have a not-too-secret weapon for its fight against Android and other mobile platforms.
 While it is true that Android has grown exponentially in the past couple of years, Apple’s app ecosystem is much more attractive for developers.
 Just like anyone else, app developers like to get paid well for their efforts.
 According to a report from Distimo, the App Store generates four times as much as revenue as the Android Market.

 Not surprisingly, freemium applications are on the rise.
 App buyers are now more open to the idea of making in-app purchases to enhance their favorite apps these days.

 2011 was the year where in-app purchases and the freemium business model became one of the most important monetization strategies for developers … Half of the revenue of the 200 top grossing apps in the Apple App Store for iPhone is now generated by freemium apps.
-This proportion is even higher in the Google Android Market where 65 percent of the revenue from the top grossing apps is generated by freemium apps,Top iPhone & iPad cases & accessories
+This proportion is even higher in the Google Android Market where 65 percent of the revenue from the top grossing apps is generated by freemium apps,Augmented reality toys & gizmos ➡️ for iPhone & iPad

 explains Distimo.
 The Android Market does have the most number of free apps.
 But it is well beaten when it comes to app revenue potential.
 With the iPhone 5 and iPad 3 coming in the next few months, 2012 should be another solid year for the App Store.

 *aff links used in some articles to fund our operations.
 Please look at the disclosure link to see our policy.